Asian Art Outpost

 xī zàng

-This is the Chinese name for the Tibet autonomous region.
 It is a vast area in southwest China for which the Chinese government has little control (except in the capital of Llasa).
-During your travels in Tibet (outside of Llasa) you will find it's rough country full of ruthless bandits and honorable and upright Living Buddhas.
+During your travels in Tibet (outside of Llasa) you will find it is rough country full of ruthless bandits and honorable and upright Living Buddhas.
 There are about 2000 Living Buddhas in Tibet, and at least 10 times more bandits ready to ambush you on the road or trail.

 On the eastern frontier of Tibet, you will find the place designated to be Shangri-la.
 It's a friendly village of Tibetans and is the gateway to greater Tibet.